Lemon curd is always great, but why stop there? This posts features 12 different fruit curd recipes (and some really amazing photography!)

 In the dream I had earlier this year, I saw a rainbow of fruit curds.

-I can’t remember how many were actually in the recipe, but I saw jars arranged, myriad tarts, and artsy streaks of curd on a plate.
+I can’t remember how many were actually in the dream, but I saw jars arranged, myriad tarts, and artsy streaks of curd on a plate.

 It was all so pretty!